Compliance

 Code of Conduct and other policies

 With 22,000 employees working on 150,000 projects throughout the world, it is essential that Sweco and its business partners conduct business based on the same principles and with the utmost integrity.
 Sweco’s Code of Conduct applies to all Sweco Group employees and covers environment, business ethics, employee development, human rights, labour law, data protection and personal data management.
-The Code is based on international standards such as the UN’s Guiding Principles on Business and Human Rights (UNGP), the ILO’s core conventions, the OECD’s guidelines for multinational companies, and the UN’s Global Compact principles covering human rights, working conditions, environment and anti-corruption.
-All employees are required to complete annual digital training on the Code of Conduct and confirm compliance with their signature.
+The Code is based on international standards such as the UN Global Compact, to which Sweco is a signatory, UN’s Guiding Principles on Business and Human Rights, the International Bill of Human Rights, the ILO core conventions, and the OECD Guidelines for Multinational Enterprises.
+All employees are required to complete annual training on the Code of Conduct and confirm compliance with their signature.

 Careful selection of business partners and projects

-In addition to requiring Sweco’s business partners to comply with the company’s Code of Conduct, Sweco also uses a specific corporate responsibility programme – the Sweco Business Partner Programme – to evaluate its partners.
+In addition to requiring Sweco’s business partners to comply with the Supplier & Business Partner Code of Conduct, Sweco also uses a specific corporate responsibility programme – the Sweco Business Partner Programme – to evaluate its business partners.
 The programme includes guidelines in areas such as anti-corruption and human rights, as well as a training programme that Sweco’s consultants and partners participate in together.
-For projects outside Sweco’s home markets, the company has a process for risk assessment of projects and business partners, which applies Transparency International’s Corruption Perceptions Index (CPI) as one parameter.
-The higher risk a project is deemed to have, the stricter the assessment.
+It also includes requirements for ethics assessments of projects and business partners, which applies Transparency International’s Corruption Perceptions Index (CPI) as one parameter.
+The higher the risk is deemed to be, the stricter the assessment.

 Taxes and distributed value